diagrams/diagrams-doc/doc/manual.rst

-Note in the above example how the actual portion of the diagram that ends up being visible is larger than the specification given to `view`---this is because the aspect ratio of the requested output image does not match the aspect ratio of the rectangle given to `view` (and also because of the use of `pad` by the framework which renders the user manual examples).
-If the aspect ratios matched the viewed portion would be exactly that specified in the call to `view`.
+Note in the above example how the actual portion of the diagram that ends up being visible is larger than the specification given to `rectEnvelope`---this is because the aspect ratio of the requested output image does not match the aspect ratio of the rectangle given to `rectEnvelope` (and also because of the use of `frame` by the framework which renders the user manual examples).
+If the aspect ratios matched the viewed portion would be exactly that specified in the call to `rectEnvelope`.

 Trail and path implementation details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~